 The Kentucky Derby is a Grade I stakes race known in the United States as “The Most Exciting Two Minutes” in sports or “The Fastest Two Minutes in Sports” for its approximate duration.
 With crowds over 150,000 people, the attendance at the Kentucky Derby ranks first in North America and passes the attendance for all other stakes races including the Preakness Stakes, Belmont Stakes and the Breeders’ Cup.
 Every year, on the first Saturday in May, thousands of guests gather to create lifelong memories with their friends and family.
-We want your experience to be the best possible so we’ve brought together this how-to guide to aid you in your ticket buying experience.
+We want your experience to be the best possible so we’ve brought together this how-to guide to aid in your ticket buying experience.

 Where do you start?